hapax/hapax.github.io/assets/problem-time.md

 We live in a spacetime continuum where different temporal slices obey the same laws of physics, namely the laws of general relativity (at large scales).
-Like humans, they *look the same from the outside*.
+As with human behaviour, these slices *look the same from the outside*.
-A paranoid Cartesian might say: things look different from in here, so they are different.
+A paranoid Cartesian might say: things look different from in here, so they are different out there.
-The scientist says: they look the same from the outside, and the best explanation is that they look the same from the inside too.
+A realist says: they look the same from the outside, and the best explanation is that they look the same from the inside too.
+But like a context-dependent joke, to see the inside, I guess you need to be there.

 #### Outside in